 (2) In subsection (1) —

-“latest draft plan” means the draft strategic development plan submitted, or last submitted, by the Authority’s board of management to the Minister before the start of the relevant financial year with any modifications made by the board, whether before or after that time, at the direction of the Minister.
+latest draft plan means the draft strategic development plan submitted, or last submitted, by the Authority’s board of management to the Minister before the start of the relevant financial year with any modifications made by the board, whether before or after that time, at the direction of the Minister.

 53. Content of strategic development plan